MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

 The combination of deduplication and DPM provides substantial space savings.
 This allows higher retention rates, more frequent backups, and better TCO for the DPM deployment.
 The guidance and recommendations in this document should provide you with the tools and knowledge to configure deduplication for DPM storage and see the benefits for yourself in your own deployment.

 ## Common questions
 **Q:** DPM VHDX files need to be 1 TB in size.
-Does this mean DPM cannot backup a VM or SharePoint or SQL DB or file volume of size > 1 TB?
+Does this mean DPM can't backup a VM or SharePoint or SQL DB or file volume of size > 1 TB?

 **A:** No. DPM aggregates multiple volumes into one to store backups.
 So, the 1 TB file size doesn't have any implications for data source sizes that DPM can back up.

 **Q:** It looks as though DPM storage VHDX files must be deployed on remote SMB file shares only.
 What will happen if I store the backup VHDX files on dedup-enabled volumes on the same system where the DPM virtual machine is running?

 **A:** As discussed above, DPM, Hyper-V, and dedup are storage- and compute-intensive operations.
 Combining all three of them in a single system can lead to I/O- and process-intensive operations that can starve Hyper-V and its VMs.
-If you decide to experiment configuring DPM in a VM with the backup storage volumes on the same machine, you should monitor performance carefully to ensure that there is enough I/O bandwidth and compute capacity to maintain all three operations on the same machine.
+If you decide to experiment configuring DPM in a VM with the backup storage volumes on the same machine, you should monitor performance carefully to ensure that there's enough I/O bandwidth and compute capacity to maintain all three operations on the same machine.

 **Q:** You recommend dedicated, separate deduplication and backup windows.
 Why can't I enable dedup while DPM is backing up?
 I need to back up my SQL DB every 15 minutes.